ukaea/imas_mapping_workshop/introduction_presentation.md

 ---
 ## Workshop Prerequisites

-What we assume from attendees:<!-- element style="text-align: left; width: 90%" -->
+What we assume from attendees:<!-- element style="text-align: left; width: 50%" -->

+- Basic knowledge on IMAS and particularly its data model
 - Interest in using UDA to map experimental data into IMAS
 - Some basic C/C++ & Python knowledge
 - Familiarity with Linux systems and command line usage